 Our primary contract manufacturers provide comprehensive services from product development through manufacturing of finished goods and are responsible for such matters as production planning, product research and development, procurement, production and quality testing through product release.
 The manufacturer is responsible for all capital expenditures and works with us to develop improved packaging and promotional offers.
-In most instances, we provide our contract manufacturers with guidance in the form of product development, performance criteria, regulatory guidance, sourcing of packaging materials and monthly master production schedules.
+In most instances, we provide our contract manufacturers with guidance and management in the form of product development, performance criteria, regulatory guidance, sourcing of packaging materials, overall project management and monthly master production schedules.
 This management approach results in minimal capital expenditures and maximizes our cash flow, which is reinvested to support our marketing initiatives and to repay outstanding indebtedness.

 We have relationships with over 20 third-party manufacturers.
-As of March 31, 2004, on a pro forma basis giving effect to the Bonita Bay acquisition and the Vetco acquisition, we sold 73 types of individual products.
+As of March 31, 2004, we sold 73 types of individual products.
 We do not have long-term contracts with the manufacturers of 38 of those types of individual products.
 These 38 products accounted for approximately 25.0% of our gross sales for the year ended March 31, 2004.
 Not having manufacturing agreements for these products exposes us to the risk that the manufacturer could stop producing our products at any time, for any reason or fail to provide us with the level of products we need to meet our customers' demand.